moq-wg/moq-transport/draft-ietf-moq-transport.md

 * 0x4 := Indicates end of Track and Group.
-GroupID is the largest group produced in this track and the ObjectId is one greater than the largest object produced in this track.
+GroupID is the largest group produced in this track and the ObjectId is one greater than the largest object produced in that group.
 An object with this status that has a Group ID less than any other Group ID, or an Object ID less than or equal to the largest in the group, is a protocol error, and the receiver MUST terminate the session.
 This SHOULD be cached.